medikoo/git-list-updated/README.md

 	base: "master",
 	head: "HEAD"
 })
-	.on("data", filename => {
+	// Response object is a stream that emits each filename with individual data event .on("data", filename => {
-		// Response object is a stream that emits each filename with individual data event console.log(`Updated file: ${filename}`);
+		console.log(`Updated file: ${filename}`);
 	})
-	.then(fileNames => {
+	// Response object is also a promise that resolves with a list of updated files .then(fileNames => {
-		// Response object is also a promies that resolves with a list of updated files console.log(`All updated files: ${fileNames}`);
+		console.log(`All updated files: ${fileNames}`);
 	});
 ```